February in global missions history: It happened today!

 - February 13, 1904 -- Theodore Karl

-Naether, pioneer Lutheran missionary to India since 1894, dies of bubonic plague in Krishnagiri,
+Naether, pioneer Lutheran missionary to India since 1894, died of bubonic plague in Krishnagiri,

 - February 14, 1946 -- Missionary

-Aviation Fellowship purchases its first aircraft: a red 1933 four-place Waco biplane
+Aviation Fellowship purchased its first aircraft: a red 1933 four-place Waco biplane

-condition of an alliance with Poland, marks the end of established paganism in Europe.
+condition of an alliance with Poland, marked the end of established paganism in Europe.

 - February 16, 1817 -- Azariah Smith,